othman-19/track-daily-steps/README.md

 6. Install bundle by typing `bundle install` and update it by typing `bundle update` in the terminal.

+7. Run `rails db:create` then `rails db:migrate` then `rails db:seed` to get a data base with fake data.

-7. Run the rails server by typing `rails server` in the terminal.
+8. Run the rails server by typing `rails server` in the terminal.

-8. Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+9. Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+10. Sign Up and create some projects and daily tracks.

 ## Author(s)